dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 # ckETH FAQ

+The following questions and answers are from the POV developer who wants to know things such as "how does a canister send ckBTC?" or how to write code for smart contracts to hold, send, or receive, please see the other FAQs.

+For questions from the POV of a user who wishes to know how to hold, send, receive these tokens, please see the user FAQs.

 ## How do I write a smart contract that uses ckETH?

 For detailed information and potential code examples, check out out the [ICP documentation](https://internetcomputer.org/docs), the [DFINITY forum](https://forum.dfinity.org), and the [ckETH minter documentation](https://github.com/dfinity/ic/blob/master/rs/ethereum/ckETH/minter/README.adoc).